photoprism/photoprism-docs/docs/getting-started/docker-compose.md

 Our example includes a pre-configured [MariaDB](https://mariadb.com/) database server.
 If you remove it and provide no other database server credentials, a SQLite database file will be created in the *storage* folder.
 Local [SSD storage is best](troubleshooting.md#storage) for databases of any kind.
-Never [store](troubleshooting.md#corrupted-files) database files on an unreliable device such as a USB flash drive or a shared network folder.
+Never [store](troubleshooting.md#corrupted-files) database files on an unreliable device such as a USB flash drive, an SD card, or a shared network folder.

 !!! tldr ""
     It is not possible to change the password via `MYSQL_PASSWORD` after the database has been started